 Marfan’s Syndrome And Disability Benefits

 You can obtain disability for Marfan’s syndrome.
 Marfan syndrome is a genetic connective tissue disorder that affects multiple body systems, including the skeleton, eyes, heart, blood vessels, nervous system, skin, and lungs.
 There is no specific laboratory test to diagnose Marfan syndrome.
-The diagnosis is usually made by your medical history, including family history, physical examination, including an evaluation of the ratio of arm/leg size to trunk size, a slit lamp eye examination, and a heart test such as an echocardiogram.
+The doctor makes the diagnosis using your medical history, including family history and physical examination.
+The doctor will also evaluate the ratio of arm/leg size to trunk size.
+Additionally, the doctor will do a slit lamp eye examination and order a heart test such as an echocardiogram.

 Listing 4.10 defines disability due to an aneurysm.
 Listing 4.10 states disability can be awarded due to an aneurysm of the aorta or major branches, due to any cause (e.g., atherosclerosis, cystic medial necrosis, Marfan syndrome, trauma), demonstrated by appropriate medically acceptable imaging, with dissection not controlled by prescribed treatment (see 4.00H6).

 The listing under 4.00H6 describes what the SSA means when an aneurysm is not controlled.
 An aneurysm (or bulge in the aorta or one of its major branches) is dissectingwhen the inner lining of the artery begins to separate from the arterial wall.
 The SSA considers the dissection not controlled when you have persistence of chest pain due to progression of the dissection, an increase in the size of the aneurysm, or compression of one or more branches of the aorta supplying the heart, kidneys, brain, or other organs.